RandleBR/xlsx2db/Db2i node link.md

 ## Using the link in a node project

-In project directory, exeute :
+In project each project directory, exeute :

 ```
 npm link db2i
 ```

-Now in project the require can be
+The project require() can be be be shortened (and does not include the node version)

 ```
 modulename = require('db2i/lib/db2a')